Friday, April 5, 2019

 I. INTRODUCTION

-[the following nine characteristics are stated in EXPO and/or taught repeatedly by the True Parents as the characteristics of God’s love.
+The Nature of True Parents’ Love [the following nine characteristics are stated in EXPO and/or taught repeatedly by the True Parents as the characteristics of God’s love.
 They are the characteristics of the True Parents’ love.
 We are created in the image of God, and so our parental love should also have these characteristics.]

-A. True parents’ love is eternal
+True parents’ love is eternal

 I. Even after a grown child has left home

-2. Even after a child has died
+2. Even after a child has died [implies existence of spirit world

-3. Even after the true parents have died
+3. Even after the true parents have died implies activity of spirit persons upon the earthly]

 B. True parents’ love is all-embracing